 On November 20, 2017, the Company announced the initial results of a diamond drilling program at Black Lake.
 Five holes were drilled totaling approximately 2,830 metres.
 Two of the holes, BL-155 and BL-156, intersected narrow intervals of uranium mineralization where pitchblende, a uranium mineral, was observed in veinlets just below the unconformity, at depths of 316.7 metres and 272.8 metres respectively.
-Downhole probing of holes BL-155 and BL-156 recorded peaks of 2677 and 1144 counts per second (cps) coinciding with the observed veinlets of pitchblende.
-Core samples have been sent to the Saskatchewan Research Council and the geochemical results will be released when received, compiled and interpreted.
+Downhole probing of holes BL-155 and BL-156 recorded peaks of 2677 and 1144 counts per second (cps) respectively coinciding with the observed veinlets of pitchblende.
+Core samples were sent to the Saskatchewan Research Council.
 All five holes intersected graphitic fault zones, which were the target of the 2017 program.
 Sandstone alteration observed included dravite veining, siderite and minor pyrite, and basement alteration included hematization, chloritization, saussuritization and carbonate veining.